Tax Questions & Tips

 American Opportunity Tax Credit (AOTC)

 The American Opportunity Tax Credit (AOTC) is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
-The maximum credit you can receive each year, per eligible student, is $2,500.
-Students eligible for the AOTC must:
+The maximum credit you can get each year per eligible student is $2,500.

 • Be pursuing a degree or other recognized education credential